mar-veloper/finn-sparing/README.md

 #### Structure and practices

-The structure and practices I used here, is the usual approach I do when I'm building an MVP with short amout of time.
+The structure and practices I used here, is the usual approach I do when I'm building an MVP with short amount of time.
 As much as possible I don't want to over engineer things but at the same time I always try my best to write maintanable, scalable and easy to read code.
 Some things you might notice:

-- I have tried my best While I've put effort into ensuring code readability, time constraints may have resulted in some repetitive sections.
+- I have tried my best and put effort into ensuring code readability, time constraints may have resulted in some repetitive sections.
 Nevertheless, in the MVP stage, flexibility and reusability take precedence.
 - I've encapsulated each feature within its designated folder.
 Files, functions, and components are kept within the feature folder until their reuse becomes necessary.
 - I may not have time to create a fully reusable elements/components, I've focused on developing reusable features, such as the filters components.